Cable Franchises—Transfers and Renewals

 Other transfers occur as cable companies "swap" systems so that only one cable company will serve an entire metropolitan area.
 This provides some efficiencies, but it also removes the ability to compare one cable company in an area against another that is literally across the street.

 Some of the transfers are sales of the franchise—an asset sale where the company legally franchised to serve an area changes.
 Others are changes in control—the local cable company doesn't change, but through sales of stock or otherwise the entity controlling it changes.
 In either case, for practical purposes the cable company changes hands, and often personnel and operations may change, too.

 A municipality has the right to review, approve, condition or reject a transfer if its cable franchise so provides.
-Typically a municipality can request a wide range of information and impose a wide range of conditions to assure, for example, that it and its residents are no worse off after the transfer than before.
+Typically a municipality can request a wide variety of information and impose a broad range of conditions to assure, for example, that it and its residents are no worse off after the transfer than before.
 Cable company claims that federal law limits municipal rights to obtain these protections are simply incorrect and have been rejected by the courts.